KennethCarlos/fabric-atelier/README.md

 ## Contributing

 Contributions welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) first.
+Please open an issue or pull request on GitHub.

 ## Philosophy